sethetter/auto-retweet/README.md

 # auto-retweet

-A node thing to auto RT things posted by specified accounts on Twitter.
+A node thing to auto RT statuses posted by specified accounts on Twitter.

 ## Configuration

+Copy the `.env.example` file renamed to `.env` and fill in your own values.

 * `RT_USERNAME_LIST`, default: `''` (comma separated)
 * `YOUR_USERNAME`, default: `''`